mlswg/mls-architecture/draft-ietf-mls-architecture.md

 at all times once he has at least received the first group operation message.

-## Security and Privacy Requirements

-{::comment}
-[[TODO: should these be stated as assertions ("MLS guarantees that...") or goals ("MLS aims to guarantee that...")?]]
-{:/comment}

-### Privacy

-The protocol is designed in a way that limits the server-side (AS and DS) metadata footprint.
-The DS only persists data required for the delivery of messages and avoids Personally Identifiable Information (PII) or other sensitive metadata wherever possible.
-A Service Provider that has control over both the AS and the DS, will not be able to correlate encrypted messages forwarded by the DS, with the initial public keys signed by the AS.

-[[OPEN ISSUE: These privacy statements seem very strong.
-BB.
-I would be willing to keep them as requirements since we have example solutions in the Server-Assist draft.]]

-### Connections between Clients and Servers (one-to-one)

-We assume that all transport connections are secured via some transport layer security mechanism such as TLS {{?RFC8446}}.
-However, as noted above, the security of MLS will generally survive compromise of the transport layer, so long as identity keys provided by the AS are authenticated at a minimum.
-However, MLS ciphertext contains the Group Identifier, Epoch number and Content Type that may be used to improve attacks on the privacy of the group.

 ### Message Secrecy and Authentication {#message-secrecy-authentication}